sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

     # cat monitor_on
     off

-Please note that 'attrs' and 'pids' file is only readable while DAMON is running on.
-If you try to write to those files while DAMON is running, it will return ``-EINVAL``.
+Please note that you cannot write to the ``attrs`` and ``pids`` files while the monitoring is turned on.
+If you write to the files while DAMON is running, ``-EINVAL`` will be returned.

 User Space Wrapper
 ------------------

-DAMON has a shallow wrapper python script providing more convenient interface as ``/tools/damon/damn``.
-Note that it only aims to be used for minimal reference of the debugfs interface and for debugging purposes.
-Based on the debugfs interface, you can of course create another cool user space tools.
+DAMON has a shallow wrapper python script, ``/tools/damon/damn`` that provides more convenient interface.
+Note that it is only aimed to be used for minimal reference of the DAMON's raw interfaces and for debugging of the DAMON itself.
+Based on the debugfs interface, you can create another cool and more convenient user space tools.

 Quick Tutorial